-- 1. Is the facility approved by your insurance company for transplant? - 2.
-Is the program accredited by the Foundation for Accreditation of Cellular Therapy (FACT)?
-(This agency conducts rigorous inspections of transplant programs and certifies a program if it offers high quality care.) - 3.
-What tests will I need before the transplant? - 4.
-Is housing available in the area for post-transplant care and what is the recommended/required duration to reside locally? - 5.
-What is the experience of the transplant team in treating patients with MDS? - 6.
-Is there extra financial support available from the institution for non-insurance costs? - 7.
-What is the usual length of hospital stay during transplant? - 8.
-How often will I need to be seen in the clinic after discharge? - 9.
-Does the transplant program have a long-term follow-up program to help you with medical issues that may come up months or years after transplant? - 10.
-Are there emotional support services for me, my donor, my caregiver and my family? - 11.
-What is the center's success rate with stem cell transplants? - 12.
+- 1. Is the program accredited by the Foundation for Accreditation of Cellular Therapy (FACT)?
+(This agency conducts rigorous inspections of transplant programs and certifies a program if it offers high quality care.) - 2.
+What tests will I need before the transplant? - 3.
+Is housing available in the area for post-transplant care and what is the recommended/required duration to reside locally? - 4.
+What is the experience of the transplant team in treating patients with MDS? - 5.
+What is the usual length of hospital stay during transplant? - 6.
+How often will I need to be seen in the clinic after discharge? - 7.
+Does the transplant program have a long-term follow-up program to help you with medical issues that may come up months or years after transplant? - 8.
+Are there emotional support services for me, my donor, my caregiver and my family? - 9.
+What is the centre's success rate with stem cell transplants? - 10.
 What are the expectations for the caregiver(s)?